Vent Anonymously

 Remember: The goal is emotional release and processing, not documentation of events.
 When you focus on how you feel rather than what happened in detail, you create space for healing without compromising your privacy or the privacy of others.

 No account required.
 No name needed.
-Just your thoughts and feelings, shared safely and anonymously.
+Just your words, anonymous and gone.